kadirgecit/esp32-ble-controller/README.md

 ### 1. Initial Setup

+**If using Automatic WiFi Setup:**
+1. Power on your ESP32
+2. Open Serial Monitor (115200 baud) to see status messages
+3. If no WiFi is configured, the ESP32 will create an Access Point:
+   - Network: `ESP32-BLE-Controller`
+   - Password: `12345678`
+4. Connect your device to this network
+5. Open a browser and go to `http://192.168.4.1`
+6. Use the WiFi setup page to scan and connect to your network
+7. The ESP32 will restart and connect to your WiFi
+8. Check your router or Serial Monitor for the new IP address

+**If using Manual WiFi Setup:**
 1. Power on your ESP32
 2. Open Serial Monitor (115200 baud) to see the IP address
 3. Connect to the web interface using the displayed IP address